zhaivanczha/TC_Notes/TC_workflow.md

 		- e-e order: 9, e-e cutoff: 4.5
 		- e-n order: 9, e-n cutoff: 4 (1)
 		- e-e-n order: 4; e-e-n cutoff: 4 (2)
-	2. The Jastrow factor used in VMC and TC only rely on the radial distance between two particles, i.e. the r is a scalar instead of vector. (not important and also brings a lot computational efforts)
+	2. The Jastrow factor used in VMC and TC only rely on the radial distance between two particles (isotropic), i.e. the r is a scalar instead of vector. (not important and also brings a lot computational efforts)
 	3. `DMC` will be contained in all files, even though it will not be performed
 	4. Backflow should not be used in Jastrow optimization for TC, since it gives optimal Jastorw factor for backflow Slater-jastrow but not for Slater-Jastrow
 	5. The speed and memory requirement of VMC is not related to the basis set, so small basis set might have a slower speed and also larger memory requirement.
 E.g. STO-3G for $N_2$ and cc-pvdz for $CO_2$